 How to get to Saunders Beach from Nassau cruise port

 Like many beaches along West Bay Street, Saunders Beach is easily reachable by jitney.
-A taxi should take a little over ten minutes, so it wouldn’t be too expensive.
+A taxi should take a little over ten minutes, so it won’t be too expensive.

 Or, you could make the 45-minute walk to the beach, passing through downtown Nassau and continuing past Junkanoo Beach.
 When you see Ferguson Road on your left, Saunders Beach will be just ahead on the right.